Substance Use: VA Programs & Services

 VA Programs & Services

-Effective treatments for substance use problems are available at the VA.
-Available treatments address all types of problems related to substance use, from unhealthy use to life-threatening addictions.
-The Summary of VA Treatment Programs for Substance Use Problems page provides you with information on the treatment programs the VA uses.
+VA SUD Program Locator: This locator will help you find local VA treatment programs that address all types of problems related to substance use, from health effects to life-threatening behaviors.
+The Summary of VA Treatment Programs for Substance Use Problems provides information on the types of treatment programs available.

-In an effort to prevent opioid overdose mortality, the VA developed a national OEND program to train patients on how to prevent, recognize, and respond to an opioid overdose.
-Below are 5 brief videos that show clinicians discussing OEND with patients and training them on the different VA national naloxone kits.
+In an effort to prevent fatal opioid overdoses, VA developed a national OEND program to train Veterans on how to prevent, recognize, and respond to an opioid overdose.
+The following brief videos show clinicians discussing OEND with Veterans and training them to use VA national naloxone kits.